Pripriiiii/Host-Properties/README.md

 # Host-Properties
-This repository stores and updates datasets and relevant notebooks for host galaxy properties computations.
+This repository stores and updates datasets and relevant notebooks for host galaxy property computations.

 ## Repository Contents